respawnRW/writeups-HTB_BIZ25/blockchain/blockout/README.md

   uint256 constant FAILSAFE_THRESHOLD = 10 ether;
 ```

-Similary we could see that 20 ethers are required to register a new gateway:
+Similary, we could see that 20 ether are required to register a new gateway:

 ```solidity
   function registerGateway() external payable circuitBreaker failSafeMonitor {